FaustoFaggion/Base-Infra-Nestjs/README.md

     * Every file that corresponds to a route must be named page.js or page.ts
     * Every folder corresponds to a path segment in the browser URL

+#### Folders

+##### Private

+    Indicates that it is a private implamentation detail and should not be considered by the routing system
+    The folder and all its subfolders are excluded from routing

+    * For separating UI logic from routing logic
+    * For consistently organizing internal files across a project
+    * For sorting and grouping files in code editors
+    * For avoiding potencial naming conflicts with future Next.js file conventions

+    Syntax:
+        Prefix the folder name with a '_'
+        _folder

+##### Groups

+    Allows us to logically group our routes and project files without affecting the URL path structure.

+    Syntax:
+        (folder)

 #### Title Metadata

     * the title field's primary purpose is to define the document title.